TXNM Energy

 If financing costs rise or regulators are less generous than expected, modest operating returns leave less room to absorb it.

-the valuation needs future growth to show up
+The valuation needs future growth to show up

 Revenue is $2.1B today.
 The long-range estimate is $3B by fy2028.
 That gap is the growth case in one line.